N3uR0TiCV0iD/N3uR0TiC-REToolkit/README.md

 # N3uR0TiC-REToolkit
 [![CC0 1.0 Universal (CC0 1.0) Public Domain Dedication Badge](https://img.shields.io/badge/license-CC0%201.0-lightgrey)](http://creativecommons.org/publicdomain/zero/1.0/)

-This repository contains a collection of scripts aimed at facilitating reverse engineering and modding activities.
+This repository contains a collection of resources & scripts aimed at facilitating reverse engineering and modding activities.

 ## Disclaimer

-These scripts are provided "as is", without warranty of any kind, express or implied.
+These resources & scripts are provided "as is", without warranty of any kind, express or implied.

-Users should ensure that the use of these scripts complies with all applicable laws and regulations.
+Users should ensure that the use of these resources & scripts comply with all applicable laws and regulations.

 ## License